gip200/gip200-appsec1/Reports/gip200-AppSec-Lab1-Part1.md

-Task 8 (5pts): Defeating Address Randomization
+## **Task 8 (5pts): Defeating Address Randomization**

 The brute force attack was able to be run using randomization.
 After 5512 iterations and 19 minutes and 22 seconds elapsed, the 32-bit L1 program was able to achieve a shell that could run commands.

-Tasks 9 (10pts): Experimenting with Other Countermeasures
+## **Tasks 9 (10pts): Experimenting with Other Countermeasures**

-	Task 9.a: Turn on the StackGuard Protection
+**Task 9.a: Turn on the StackGuard Protection**

-	Task 9.b: Turn on the Non-executable Stack Protection
+In this section, we were advised to recompile the stack.c(L1, 32-bit) program that was used previously in our buffer overflow without turning off Stackguard as was defined in the Makefile, and see how this affects the executable.

+In comparing the versions, we can see the version with StackGuard disabled was able to execute the buffer overflow, as expected.
+In the second instance of running the executable with StackGuard enabled (default), we see the error "stack smashing detected", so the StackGuard clearly detected the overflow attempt and terminates the executable.

+**Task 9.b: Turn on the Non-executable Stack Protection** In this section, we were advised to recompile the shellcode which produces the a32.out and a64.out. stack.c(L1, 32-bit) program that was used previously in our buffer overflow without "-z execstack", such that the OS is not told the binary will not be allowed to execute shelldcode.

+In comparing the versions, we can see the version of shellcode.c a32 and a64 code, it executes our expected buffer overflow, as expected.
+In the second instance of running the executable without execstack bypass, we clearly see both 32/64 executables segfault/dump as they are explicitly not allowed to run shell code, which blocks the overflow attempt by strictly limiting the execution.

+**

-END OF LAB 1, PART 1
+## END OF LAB 1, PART 1

+**